joshua-martius/comiebot/README.md

 Flips a coin
 ### Dice
 Throws a dice, see !help for usage.
+### Weebnation
+Share a list of series you would recommend to your friends

 ## Configuration
 A local config.json has to exist in the following form: